CodyReichert/awesome-cl/index.md

 * [Allegro CL](https://franz.com/products/allegro-common-lisp/) - provides the full ANSI Common Lisp standard with many extensions.
   * reputed features include: the AllegroCache object persistence database system, the KnowledgeGraph system, its concurrent garbage collector, its web-based IDE, and more.
   * has a free edition.
 It includes AllegroCache, with a size limit.
+  * might be pricy.
+Licensed developers get access to much of the source code.
+Franz Inc. also publishes [open-source libraries](https://github.com/franzinc) (often tied to AllegroCL).

 Other implementations, mainly for historical purposes:

-* [CMUCL](//www.cons.org/cmucl/) - An implementation from Carnegie Mellon University.
+* [CMUCL](http://www.cons.org/cmucl/) - An implementation from Carnegie Mellon University.
 Public domain.
 SBCL is a fork of CMUCL.
 * [GNU CLISP](http://www.clisp.org/) - A GNU implementation; contains a compiler and an interpreter.
 [Standard conformance][6].
 [GNU GPL3][2].
 They develop [on Gitlab](https://gitlab.com/gnu-clisp/clisp).
   * compiles to bytecode, its default REPL is more user friendly than SBCL's (with symbol completion and readline integration).
   * however, it is not actively developed, it doesn't comply entirely to the ANSI standard, it is less performant than SBCL and it is lacking compatibility features.